Simone Buitendijk

-Simone Elisabeth Buitendijk is a Dutch academic and the vice-chancellor of the University of Leeds.
+Simone Elisabeth Buitendijk is a Dutch academic and Deputy Vice-Chancellor and Provost of the University of Salford, England.
+Until 31 December 2023 she was the vice-chancellor of the University of Leeds.
 Her research considers women's health and innovations in education.

 Early life and education

 Buitendijk was born in The Hague.
 She studied medicine at Utrecht University.
 She earned a Master of public health at Yale School of Medicine in 1990 where she evaluated the prevalence of medication in early pregnancy and how it related to maternal characteristics.
 She found that women who use more over-the-counter and prescription drugs are more likely to be white, smoke more than 30 cigarettes a day and smoke marijuana.
 She joined the Netherlands Organisation for Applied Scientific Research where she worked as a Senior Researcher in perinatal epidemiology.
 In 2000, she completed her doctorate in epidemiology at Leiden University.
 Her work considered IVF pregnancies and their follow-up.